FYS4620 – An Introduction to Plasma Physics

 - 10 credits overlap with FYS9620 – An Introduction to Plasma Physics.

-The course extends over a full semester with 3-4 hours of teaching per week (lectures and colloquia).
+The course extends over a full semester with 3-4 hours of teaching (lectures and colloquia) per week, 60 hours of lectures in total.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: FYS9620 – An Introduction to Plasma Physics